apolloclark/apn-blog/README.md

   - documentation is standardized, consistent
   - decompose components into seperate projects
   - doesn't use complex lambda, regex, or obscure functions
-  - uses standard language features
   - uses popular libraries
-  - testable in an automated way

 **3. Resilient**